apache/pinot/docs/contribution_guidelines.rst

 License Headers for newly added files
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 All source code files should have license headers.
-To automatically add the header for any new file you plan to checkin,
+To automatically add the header for any new file you plan to checkin, run in ``incubator-pinot`` top-level folder:
- run:

 .. code-block:: none